Why the business resists your capability-based workforce strategy

 Learn how the world’s largest enterprises are rebuilding work for the AI era.

-It's no surprise that leaders outside workforce strategy feel skeptical about skills-based change.
+It's no surprise that leaders outside workforce strategy feel skeptical about capability-based change.
 But the answer isn't scrapping your strategy.
 It's creating a common language of work that bridges the gap.
 One that brings clarity to both sides.

 The missing piece: Work Context